 We operate on the principle that the "boring" part of a campaign should be as pleasant as possible and cause minimum stress.
 The regulations associated with running a competition are complex and each Australian state and territory have different rules which can make it confusing.
 If you run a "national" promotion, you need to keep track of the laws imposed by each state jurisdiction even if you don't need a permit.

-Our guided and interactive form automatically tells you whether you need one or more permits, and then if required, allows you to complete a simple-to-use online application.
+Our guided and interactive form automatically tells you whether you need any permits or other submissions, then allows you to complete a simple-to-use online application.
 If you want, we can auto-generate the terms and conditions based on your specific application.

 Once you submit your application, we will immediately proceed to review the specifics of your promotion, before submitting it with the relevant state(s).